wnyc/django-crowdsourcing/docs/producers/options.rst

 **Site**

 What site is this survey associated with?
-Crowdsourcing does not use this field, but your developers may need it.

 **Flickr group name**